 With your fish-shaped mold and an store-bought red bean filling (highly recommended for convenience!), you’re just a few steps away from making crispy, golden bungeoppang at home.
 Totally worth it!

-Now, cook until both sides are golden and crispy.
+Now, cook over medium heat until both sides are golden and crispy.
 If there’s extra batter sticking out, you can trim it—but honestly, those crispy edges are the best part.
 Yum!

 A hand holding a golden, crispy bungeoppang fish pastry.